 - There are times, especially later at night when there are larger numbers of teenagers in the lineup, when the attraction “ramps things up.”
 During those occasions, the haunted house gets pretty intense and screaming can be heard from a long ways off!

 - Families with young children are sometimes given flashlights, which is a great idea.
 The lights help visitors see slightly better in the dark, but also let the actors know little people are approaching and that the scare factor consequently needs turning down.

 Tips & Advice

-Below are some suggestions to help you make the most out of your experience at the Mission Nightmare Haunted House.
+Below are some suggestions to help you make the most of your experience at the Mission Nightmare Haunted House.

 TIP #1: Go!
 It’s a great haunted house and different from others you’ll see.
 It’s also very affordable and proceeds from ticket sales benefit worthwhile local charities.

 TIP #2: If you don’t want to stand for long in line, go earlier in the season than later.
 Non-rainy days, weekends and just before Halloween night are the busiest times.
-On weekdays not just before Halloween, especially wet ones, attendance is low.
+On weekdays just before Halloween, especially wet ones, attendance is low.

 TIP #3: If you’re from out of town, while in the neighbourhood, explore the area.
 For ideas on what to do, see below.